rpep/rpep.github.io/content/posts/go-likes-dislikes.md

 }
 ```

-They can also be used to add methods that operate on composite types however, which is quite fun:
+They're much more flexible than they first appear however, as they can also be used to add methods that operate on composite types which is quite fun:
 ```go
 func (rs []Rectangle) Print() {
     for i := range(rs) {